Origin of the Spanish cedar name

 Type of cedar we use in Wacota

 Our 40 years of experience have allowed us to learn that bossé cedar wood is the most suitable for the interior lining of cigar humidors or cigar cellars.
 In addition to keeping the humidity inside the humidor at the ideal levels for cigars (around 70%), its lower amount of resin makes it perfect for use in humidors.
-By using this cedar wood, we are much more confident that the resin does not appear in the humidors over time, as it can in the case of American cedar.
+By using this cedar wood, we are much more confident that the resin appears to a lesser extent in the humidors over time, as it can in the case of American cedar.
+Its characteristics are practically the same as those of Spanish cedar, so the perfect preservation of cigars is guaranteed as before.